Elektrobit/corbos_scm/README.rst

 Corbos SCM - OBS service
 ========================

-An Open Build Service (OBS) service to manage Debian packages sources from a git repo.
-The service can be used for Debian based package sources and utilizes the ubuntu-dev-tools
+An Open Build Service (OBS) service to fetch Debian packages sources.
+The service can be used for Debian/Ubuntu based packages and utilizes the ubuntu-dev-tools from a container.
+Calling from a container allows to use the Ubuntu devtools toolchain independently from the host system as long as the host supports the podman container engine

-As an example, the following steps are needed to build the `curl` package from the Ubuntu launchpad in an OBS instance.
+As an example, the following steps are needed to build the `curl` package from Debian for Ubuntu(20.10) in OBS.

 1. Install `corbos_scm` service